Local vs General SEO: Which is Right For Your Small Business?

 When it comes to achieving these goals, the lines between local SEO and traditional SEO get a bit blurry.
 However, local SEO strategies include some specialized solutions for reaching searchers within your given area.
 This can be:

 The opposite can be true for extending your net too far.
 Think about it: No one is trying to search for a hamburger spot for lunch that is 350 miles away.
-Why try to reach people that will probably never actually walk through your doors?
+Why try to reach people who will probably never actually walk through your doors?

-Here’s the thing though: local SEO offers huge conversion rates.
+Here’s the thing, though: local SEO offers hugeconversion rates.
 According to HubSpot, 78% of location-based mobile searches result in an offline purchase.

-Yep – that’s not too shabby of a batting average.
+Not too shabby of a batting average!